 Spouse not eligible for full benefits: During the one-month waiting period required for some workgroups to be eligible for benefits, the new employee may be covered as the spouse of the active employee who already has benefits.
-If your spouse or Domestic Partner is working as a Part-Time Extendable, Part-Time Non-Extendable, Job Share, Reduced Work Schedule, Home Based Reservations Rep or Reduced Work Week Reservations Rep employee, he or she may waive medical, dental and/or vision coverage and be covered as a dependent under your coverage.
+If your spouse or Company-recognized Domestic Partner is working as a Part-Time Extendable, Part-Time Non-Extendable, Home-Based Reservations, Reduced Workweek Reservations and Premiums Service Guest Relations Representative employee, he or she may waive medical, dental and/or vision coverage and be covered as a dependent under your coverage.

 Retirees married to active employees: Retirees married to active employees are eligible for coverage as dependents of active employees.
-The benefits available and benefit limits, if any, are defined by the active employee's coverage unless the retiree has opted for a lesser medical maximum plan (such as Article 30 for Flight Attendants).
+The benefits available and benefit limits, if any, are defined by the active employee's coverage unless the retiree has opted for a lesser medical maximum plan.
 When the actively working spouse retires, each retiree is covered under his or her own retiree health benefit, if applicable.
-Please refer to the Retiree Benefit Guide for information specific to each workgroup.
+Please refer to the Retiree Medical Benefit Guide for information specific to each workgroup.